 He married his wife Christine in Antarctica in 2003.

 Christine is from Orange County California; she was working at the nearby McMurdo Station while he was still working at Scott Base.
 Christine has a background in graphic design.
-They have now cumulatively spent roughly 20 years physically in Antarctica.
+They have now cumulatively spent over 20 years physically in Antarctica.
 Anthony has spent 10 winters there, and Christine 9, when the bases endure months of unending darkness.

-Over the years Anthony has had to utilise his technical background to design and build many camera systems that can still function in the extreme cold of the Antarctic winter.
+Over the years Anthony has had to use his technical background to design and build many camera systems that can still function in the extreme cold of the Antarctic winter.
 He has also assisted researchers by creating specialised camera systems for them.